susam/dotfiles/mac-setup.md

     forks and runs in GUI while an exit status 0 is returned immediately which causes `git commit` to fail with `Aborting commit due to empty commit message.`

+Note: If the `helvetic` package for LaTeX is missing, errors about missing `phvr7t.tfm` appear when a TeX file contains the following code.

+    \renewcommand{\familydefault}{\sfdefault}

+The fact that the `helvetic` package provided this font is determined using this command.

+    tlmgr search --file phvr7t.tfm --global

 Set Up Home Directory